© 2019 Baptist Health. All Rights Reserved.

 Being a couch potato is a major risk factor for heart disease.
 Getting regular physical activity can reduce your chances of having a heart attack or stroke.
 It also can lower your blood pressure, help improve your cholesterol numbers and help you keep a healthy weight.

 What you can do.
 Slowly begin building activity into your day.
 Walking is a good place to start.
-Just make sure to get at least 10 minutes of exercise at a time.
+Even small bursts of exercise add up to better health.

 3. High blood pressure